Stiffnessometer, a magnetic-field-free superconducting stiffness meter and its application

+The Stiffnessometer can also be used to measure critical currents.
+This is depicted in Fig.~\ref{fig:CriticalCurrent} for the LSCO ring at various temperatures.
+The signal from the ring $\Delta V_{sc}^{max}$ grows linearly with $I$ at each $T$, but abruptly becomes $I$ independent at a critical current $I_c (T)$, presented in the inset.
+It means that the SC can generate only a finite amount of opposing flux.
+Therefore, we are detecting $j_c$ of the SC.

-As the current in the coil exceeds $I_c$, vortices start to flow into the center of the ring, so that the current density in the ring never exceeds the critical value $J_c$.
-In other words $\nabla \varphi =l/r$ with $l\ne 0$.
-Therefore, for $I > I_c $, the current in the ring and $\Delta V_R^{max}$ are fixed.
-In contrast, $\Delta V_{IC}^{max}$ increases linearly with $I$ so that the stiffness decreases like $1/I$.
-This behavior is demonstrated in the upper right inset and main panel of Fig.~\ref{CriticalCurrentFig}.
+As $I$ exceeds $I_c$, vortices start to flow into the center of the ring, so that $j$ in the ring never exceeds $j_c$.
+In other words, once the critical current in the sample is crossed, $\nabla \phi$ is no longer zero and becomes $\nabla \phi =m/r$ with $m\ne 0$.
+The SC selects $m$ such that $j$ is fixed.
+Therefore, for $I > I_c $, the current in the ring and $\Delta V_{sc}^{max}$ are fixed.